Branching random walks and multi-type contact-processes on the percolation cluster of ${\mathbb{Z}}^{d}$: Introduction

 Two critical parameters are associated to the continuous-time BRW: the weak (or global) survival critical parameter $\lambda_w$ and the strong (or local) survival one $\lambda_s$.
 They are defined as

 where $x_0$ is a fixed vertex, $\underline{0}$ is the configuration with no particles at all sites and $\Prob^{\delta_{x_0}}$ is the law of the process which starts with one individual in $x_0$.
-Note that, if the BRW is irreducible, then these values do not depend on the choice of $x_0$ nor on the initial configuration, provided that this configuration is finite (that is, it has only a finite number of individuals).
+Note that these parameters do not depend on the initial state $\ell \delta_{x_0}$, provided that $\ell>0$.
+Moreover, if the BRW is irreducible, then these values do not depend on the choice of $x_0$ nor on the initial configuration, provided that this configuration is nonzero and finite (i.e., it has a strictly positive, finite number of individuals).
 When there is no dependence on $x_0$, we simply write $\lambda_s$ and $\lambda_w$.
-These parameters depend on $(X,\mu)$: when we need to stress this dependence, we write $\lambda_w(X,\mu)$ and $\lambda_s(X,\mu)$.
+These parameters depend also on $(X,\mu)$: when we need to stress this dependence, we write $\lambda_w(x_0,X,\mu)$ and $\lambda_s(x_0,X,\mu)$ [or simply $\lambda_w(X,\mu)$ and $\lambda_s(X,\mu)$ in the irreducible case].
 We refer the reader to Section~\ref{sec:prelim} for how to compute the explicit value of these parameters.

-Given $(X,\mu)$ and a nonincreasing function $c:\R^+\to\R^+$, the \textit{restrained branching random walk} (briefly, RBRW) $(X,\mu,c)$ is the continuous-time Markov process $\{\eta_t\}_{t\ge0}$, with configuration space $\N^X$, where each existing particle at $x$ has an exponential lifespan of parameter 1 and, during its life, breeds, as the BRW, at rate $c(0) \zeta(x)$, then chooses to send its offspring to $y$ with probability $\mu(x,y)/\zeta(x)$ and the reproduction is successful with probability $c(\eta(y))/c(0)$.
-For the RBRW the rate of successful reproductions from $x$ to $y$, namely $\mu(x,y)c(\eta(y))$ depends on the configuration (for a formal introduction to RBRWs, see \cite{cf:BPZ}).
+Given $(X,\mu)$ and a nonincreasing function $c\dvtx\R^+\to\R^+$, the \textit{restrained branching random walk} (briefly, RBRW) $(X,\mu,c)$ is the continuous-time Markov process $\{\eta_t\}_{t\ge0}$, with configuration space $\N^X$, where each existing particle at $x$ has an exponential lifespan of parameter 1 and, during its life, breeds, as the BRW, at rate $c(0) \zeta(x)$, then chooses to send its offspring to $y$ with probability $\mu(x,y)/\zeta(x)$, and the reproduction is successful with probability $c(\eta(y))/c(0)$.
+For the RBRW the rate of successful reproductions from $x$ to $y$, namely $\mu(x,y)c(\eta(y))$ depends on the configuration; for a formal introduction to RBRWs, see \cite{cf:BPZ}.